erauner12/mergeable/helm/mergeable/README.md

 A Helm chart for Mergeable, a better inbox for GitHub pull requests.

+## Installation

+If you built the chart from this fork, install with:
+`helm install mergeable oci://ghcr.io/erauner12/helm/mergeable --version 0.0.<run-id>`

 ## Maintainers

 | Name  | Email | Url |